United States citizen, born 5/22/55

 "Present Values and Internal Rates of Return," with Stephen Ross and Chester Spatt, Journal of Economic Theory 23, 1980, 66-81.

-"Tigers and Flies: Information, Discretion and the Chinese Anti-corruption Campaign," with Yishu Fu
+"Tigers and Flies: Discretion and Expertise in the Chinese Anti-corruption Campaign," with Yishu Fu

-"That is not my dog: Why doesn't the log dividend-price ratio seem to predict future log returns or log dividend growths?," with Huacheng Zhang
+"That is not my dog: Why doesn't the log dividend-price ratio seem to predict future log returns or log dividend growth?," with Huacheng Zhang

 "High Hopes and Disappointments," with Chris Rogers